Understanding Vitamins, Minerals and Protein

 Protein should be approximately 1/4 of your daily plate.

-Protein comes in a few different forms, from meat from all animals (including birds and sea creatures), beans, nuts and grains.
+Protein comes in a few different forms, from animal meat (including birds and sea creatures), beans, nuts and grains.
 Protein is a unique family of molecules that we can break down to become most of our body parts.

 The Keto Diet is a high protein and low sugar diet that can be positively effective for certain kinds of diabetes and epilepsy.
 Some people have found that it dramatically improves some hard to treat forms of mental health ill symptoms when no other treatments have worked well.